Roopkund Trek – One Of The Best Hikes In Uttarakhand

 Are the Roopkund hikes difficult?

+The difficulty of Roopkund hikes is rated between moderate and difficult, as some days are harder than others.
 Generally, you should be hiking fit and have a good understanding of the route prior to setting off.

-Is altitude sickness a risk?
+Is altitude sickness a risk on Roopkund Treks?

-If you are fit before hiking, and you take an acclimatization day at Bedni Bugyal you reduce the risk of sickness.
+If you are fit before hiking, and you take an acclimatization day at Bedni Bugyal, you reduce the risk of sickness.

 However, remember to be aware of your body and drink lots of water along the way.

-What gear do I need for Roopkund?
+What gear do I need for Roopkund Treks?

 Two essential items you will need on this trek are a good, study pair of hiking boots, as well as a good quality hiking backpack, between 40 and 60 l is a good idea in terms of volume.